nullabork/talkbot/README.md

 TalkBot reads Discord text channel messages aloud in voice channels.
 Type a message and the bot speaks it.
 Supports multiple voice providers, per-user voice customization, and works on any server.

+> **This is v2** — a major rewrite of TalkBot.
+The codebase has been migrated to TypeScript, all secrets moved to `.env`, and Docker startup has changed.
+A new [local TTS provider (Kokoro)](#kokoro-local--no-cloud-api-key-needed) has been added — no cloud API keys needed, runs on your machine.
+If you were running v1 and want to upgrade, see [Migrating to v2](#migrating-to-v2).
+If you need the old version, switch to the `master` branch on GitHub (click **Branch: v2** at the top of the repo and select `master`).

 ---

 ## Table of Contents